Home

 graph LR

-white -->|is opposite of| black
+bright -->|is opposite of| dark

 zelph's representation of relation types works fundamentally differently.
 As mentioned in the introduction, one of zelph's distinguishing features is that it treats relation types as first-class nodes rather than as mere edge labels.